 His current and recent projects are:

 Governance and policy for enabling active travel in urban areas: an international comparison of cases, including the Old Oak and Park Royal regeneration project in West London.
+This project is in collaboration with the University of Westminster Active Travel Academy.

 Global health as a public good – the role of international governance during the Covid-19 pandemic.